benzengin/DevOps-SRE/PODMAN/Working-with-Podman-Skopeo.md

 ## Key Commands

+## PODMAN

 **podman**
 Used to directly manage containers and container images on Linux

-**skopeo**
-Used to inspect, copy, delete, and sign container images and manage image repositories

-## Example Scenario:
+## How to use PODMAN:

 <pre>[vagrant@centos8 ~]$ podman --version
 podman version 2.2.1